Land of the Midnight Sun: Svalbard

 1. What inspired you to travel to Svalbard?

 While I love exploring all kinds of off-the-beaten path places, traveling to areas where I can view wildlife in its natural habitat is always at the top of my list.
 I am fascinated by polar bears, so the chance of observing them from a ship in such a pristine environment was a strong draw for me.
 Seeing the pack ice and the glaciers north of the Arctic Circle was exciting as well since I caught "polar fever" in Antarctica.
 And, I felt an urgency to see the Arctic due to the startling changes in the sea ice that threaten the wildlife there.
-Fortunately, the polar bear population around Svalbard seems to be stable right now, so it's an excellent place for one's chances of seeing this amazing animal.

 2. What was your favorite landing in Svalbard and why?